 Today I am going to explain what is a wireless bridge and how it can solve some of the pet peeves we have with our routers.
 There are a lot of misconceptions regarding the wireless bridge.
 Many people confuse it with repeaters and gateways.
 But it’s slightly different from those devices.
 As network infrastructure requires lots of hardware equipment, there are multiple devices for different purposes.
 So without wasting any time, let us first go through the basic concepts and understand the wireless bridge.

 What is a Wireless Bridge?

 The wireless bridge may seem self-explanatory but it is a bit complex so let me explain further.
 Say, you have an internet source that goes into the router.
 A router is basically needed to distribute the internet source to different network devices through the Ethernet port(wired) or WiFi(wirelessly).

 For example, you have four computers in your house which you want to connect to your router.
-Out of four computers, three are desktop PCs which do not have WiFi functionality and one is a laptop which has WiFi.
+Out of four computers, three are desktop PCs which do not have WiFi functionality and one is a laptop that has WiFi.
 The laptop can connect to the router easily through WiFi since it is a portable device.

 However, the three desktop PCs do not have WiFi and need to be connected through the Ethernet port.
 So you connect the desktop through the LAN port using an Ethernet cable.
 But one of the three desktop computers is kept far from the router hence can’t be connected using an Ethernet cable.
 Since the third desktop PC does not have WiFi as well, it can’t connect to WiFi, hence can’t access the internet.

 To solve this problem, there is a wireless bridge.
 Since the third PC is away from the router in a remote location with no WiFi functionality, the wireless bridge connects to the PC using an Ethernet cable.
 And to get internet access, the wireless bridge connects to the router through WiFi.
 This way the third PC also gets internet access by just using a wireless bridge.